neptune-ai/docs/docs/getting-started/installation/installation-on-prem.rst

 .. note::

-    Remember that you can always |install neptune-client|
+    Remember that you can always |install neptune-client| to use the SaaS version of Neptune.

 Download the manual
 -------------------